Quantization of canonical bases and the quantum symplectic double: The skein algebra and laminations

 \subsection{Definition of the skein algebra}

-The quantum cluster algebras that we consider in this paper all arise from the skein algebra of the disk~$S$.
+The quantum cluster algebras that we consider in this paper all arise from the skein algebra of~$\Sigma$.
 Here we will review the the general theory of skein algebras, following~\cite{Muller}.

-\begin{definition} By a \emph{curve} in $S$, we mean an immersion $C\rightarrow S$ of a compact, connected, one-dimensional manifold $C$ with (possibly empty) boundary into $S$.
-We require that any boundary points of $C$ map to the marked points on $\partial S$ and no point in the interior of $C$ maps to a marked point.
+\begin{definition} By a \emph{curve} in $\Sigma=(\mathbb{D},\mathbb{M})$, we mean an immersion $C\rightarrow\mathbb{D}$ of a compact, connected, one-dimensional manifold $C$ with (possibly empty) boundary into $\mathbb{D}$.
+We require that any boundary points of~$C$ map to marked points in $\mathbb{M}$ and no point in the interior of~$C$ maps to a marked point.
 By a \emph{homotopy} of two curves $\alpha$ and $\beta$, we mean a homotopy of $\alpha$ and $\beta$ within the class of such curves.
 Two curves are said to be \emph{homotopic} if they can be related by homotopy and orientation-reversal. \end{definition}

-\begin{definition} A \emph{multicurve} is an unordered finite set of curves which may contain duplicates.
-Two multicurves are \emph{homotopic} if there is a bijection between their constituent curves which takes each curve to a homotopic one. \end{definition}
+\begin{definition} A \emph{multicurve} on~$\Sigma$ is an unordered finite set of curves on~$\Sigma$ which may contain duplicates.
+Two multicurves on~$\Sigma$ are \emph{homotopic} if there is a bijection between their constituent curves which takes each curve to another which is homotopic in the sense of the previous definition. \end{definition}

-\begin{definition} A \emph{framed link} in $S$ is a multicurve such that each intersection of strands is transverse and \begin{enumerate} \item At each crossing, there is an ordering of the strands. \item At each marked point, there is an equivalence relation on the strands and an ordering on equivalence classes of strands. \end{enumerate} By a \emph{homotopy} of framed links, we mean a homotopy through the class of multicurves with transverse intersections where the crossing data are not changed. \end{definition}
+\begin{definition} Let $\Sigma=(\mathbb{D},\mathbb{M})$.
+By a \emph{strand} of a multicurve in~$\Sigma$ near a point $p\in\mathbb{D}$, we mean a component of the intersection of the multicurve with a small disk around~$p$.
+A \emph{framed link} is a multicurve such that each intersection of strands is transverse and \begin{enumerate} \item At each crossing, there is an ordering of the strands. \item At each marked point, there is an equivalence relation on the strands and an ordering on equivalence classes of strands. \end{enumerate} By a \emph{homotopy} of framed links, we mean a homotopy through the class of multicurves with transverse intersections where the crossing data are not changed. \end{definition}

 When drawing pictures of framed links, we indicate the ordering of strands at a transverse intersection or marked point by making one strand pass ``over'' the other: